Watchdog: Illinois fiscal health 2nd worst in nation

 A government accounting watchdog has slapped Illinois with an F grade in finances, ranking the state’s fiscal health second worst in the nation.

-Truth in Accounting’s annual “Financial State of the States” report this year ranks Illinois 49th in the nation for fiscal health, earning the designation of “Sinkhole State.”
+Truth in Accounting’s annual “Financial State of the States” report ranks Illinois 49th in the nation for fiscal health, earning the designation of “Sinkhole State.”
 With a debt standing at nearly $224 billion in fiscal year 2018, according to the report, each Illinoisan is on the hook for $52,600, a metric Truth in Accounting calls “Taxpayer Burden.”

-Illinoisans’ burden slightly worsened since last year, the report found, up from $50,800 in fiscal year 2017.
+Illinoisans’ burden slightly worsened since the previous year, the report found, up from $50,800 in fiscal year 2017.
 To boot, the state was extraordinarily late in issuing its Comprehensive Annual Financial Report, or CAFR.
 The Government Financial Officers Association’s timeliness standard for a CAFR’s release is within 180 days of the end of a state’s fiscal year.
 Illinois took 418 days – more than twice as long – to issue its report, the least timely of all 50 states.

 Between fiscal years 2013 and 2018, Illinois saw its shortfall – the difference between the state’s obligations and its ability to pay them – increase to $223.9 billion from $169 billion.
 The main driver of that shortfall?
 Nearly $140 billion in unfunded pension liabilities.